 A Chicago Social Worker of the Year named by National Association of Social Workers, Chicago.
 Published, award winning experienced psychotherapist.
 Over 30 years of professional, clinical experience.
 National speaker.
 Fluent in both English & Spanish.
-American Association of Marriage and Family Therapy (AAMFT) Clinical Member, Clinical Fellow & Approved Supervisor.
+American Association of Marriage and Family Therapy (AAMFT) Clinical Member & Clinical Fellow.

 Respectful, skilled, organized, friendly & approachable.
 Model based.
-Works well with clients of all ages, all genders, LGBTQ affirming.
+Works well with adults, all genders, LGBTQI affirming.
 Goal based, non-pathologizing, strength based model.
 Established leader in the field.
 Highly recommended as a humanistic, safe therapist & clinical supervisor.

-Pre-marital, marital coaching/psychotherapy, separation/divorce recovery, adult individual psychotherapy, family therapy with adults, relationship and intimacy issues, adult children of alcoholics, stress and trauma recovery, depression, anxiety, grief/loss, adult survivors of sexual abuse, eating disorders, life coaching, assertiveness, adjusting to parenthood, performance issues, and communication issues.
+Specializing in pre-marital, marital coaching/psychotherapy, separation/divorce recovery, adult individual psychotherapy, family therapy with adults, relationship and intimacy issues, adult children of alcoholics, stress and trauma recovery, life transitions, self esteem/self acceptance, grief/loss, adult survivors of sexual abuse, assertiveness, emotional intimacy/connection and communication issues.

-AAMFT and LCSW supervision available.
-Consultation and workshops available on "How to Improve Your Marriage," "Thriving as A Working Mother," "Sexual Abuse: Treatment and Prevention," "Postpartum Depression: Treatment and Prevention," and "Latinas and Postpartum Depression: Treatment and Depression," "Life Coaching," "Child Abuse and Neglect: Treatment and Prevention," "Family Systems," among others.
+LCSW supervision available.
+Consultation and workshops available on "How to Improve Your Marriage," "Thriving as A Working Mother," "Sexual Abuse: Treatment and Prevention," "Postpartum Depression: Treatment and Prevention," and "Latinas and Postpartum Depression: Treatment and Prevention," "Life Coaching," "Child Abuse and Neglect: Treatment and Prevention," "Family Systems," among others.